 - Make friends.
 Even if they’re just going to be your hostel buddies for a few days, it’s good to get chatting to people.
-It’s a good way to share tips about where to go and what to see in Phuket.
+It’s a good way to share tips about and what to see and where to go in Phuket.
 Plus you might get to be travel buddies moving on from Phuket!
 Having someone, or a few people, to go out with always beats arriving at a beach bar by yourself, too.

 - Even though Phuket is a bit of a party central, it’s never a smart move to get completely wasted.
 Getting dead drunk just means making stupid decisions, not being aware of your surroundings, getting lost, being more susceptible to crime.
 A lot of stupid stuff can happen when you’re trashed, so don’t get too drunk.

 - Know that alcohol in Thailand is often stronger than in your home country.
 For real, alcohol poisoning has been known to happen, so definitely know your limits and go easy on those buckets.

 - Ask the people at your hotel or your hostel for any local advice they might have.
 Chances are they are going to be able to point you to some fun (and safe, don’t forget!) places to go.

 - Try not to turn up in Phuket with too much luggage.
 Trust us: travelling with a load of bags is just not a good way to go.
 Not only is it super uncomfortable, but it’s also just more likely that you are going to be a target for theft if you look like you’re travelling with your whole house across multiple bags.